Irchelpark

-Irchelpark is the biggest public park in the city of Zürich in Switzerland, and claims to be the most spacious park in Switzerland.
+Irchelpark is the biggest public park in the city of Zurich, Switzerland and home to the Irchel campus of the University of Zurich and Staatsarchiv Zürich.
+Like the university itself, Irchelpark is owned by the Canton of Zurich, but is maintained by the city on the canton's behalf.

 Location

-Irchelpark is situated mainly in Zürich-Unterstrass, a district of the city of Zürich.
-The area also houses the Irchelpark faculty of the University of Zürich and is one of the largest public parks in Zürich.
-Public transport is provided by the Zürich Tram routes 7, 9, 10 and 14, as well by the VBZ bus lines 39, 69, 72 and 83 at the Milchbuck hub.
+Irchelpark is situated mainly in the Unterstrass district of the city.
+Public transport is provided by tram lines 9 and 10 at the Universität Irchel stop as well as tram lines 7, 9, 10 and 14, and VBZ bus lines 39, 69, 72 and 83 at the adjacent Milchbuck hub.